raj2611/raj2611.github.io/about.md

 permalink: /about/
 ---

+I COULD NOT BECOME ANYTHING:
+NEITHER BAD NOR GOOD, NEITHER
+A SCOUNDREL NOR AN HONEST MAN,
+NEITHER A HERO NOR AN INSECT.
+AND NOW I AM EKING OUT MY DAYS
+IN MY CORNER, TAUNTING MYSELF
+WITH THE BITTER AND ENTIRELY
+USELESS CONSOLATION THAT AN
+INTELLIGENT MAN CANNOT SERIOUSLY
+BECOME ANYTHING; THAT ONLY
+A FOOL CAN BECOME SOMETHING
-I am sumant raj studying computer science in a B class below average college name JSSATE Bangalore. just expressing my anger and frustation by blogs. for more about me see here [how_social_i_am](https://www.facebook.com/sumant.raj.988)
+Sumant Raj computer science student.
+For more about me see here [how_social_i_am](https://www.facebook.com/sumant.raj.988)